-The Plan's mutual fund investments (including gains and losses on investments bought and sold, as well as held during the year) appreciated in value by \$274 during 2004.
+The Plan's investments (including gains and losses on investments bought and sold, as well as held during the year) appreciated in value by \$4,074 in 2005 and by \$274 in 2004.

 (7) Related Party Transactions

 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Parent Company.
 Certain Plan investments are shares of various mutual funds which are owned and managed by Oppenheimer Funds, who has been designated as the investment manager.
 The Plan invests in common stock of the Parent Company and has the ability to issue loans to participants, which will be secured by the balances in the participants' accounts.
 The Foot Locker Stock Fund primarily consists of cash that is used to facilitate the Trustee in purchasing shares of the Parent Company's common stock.
 These transactions qualify as party-in-interest transactions.